 WE’D LOVE TO HAVE YOU JOIN US!

-If you’ve been considering Artificial Academy we’d love to have you join us.
+Artificial Academy is where we have had the honor of teaching artificial lighting to a community of amazing food photographers.
 The course includes everything from how to set up the light, the step by step to get the camera settings to communicate with the light, how to manipulate the light, how to make it look natural, and tons of live demos including shooting light & airy, dark & moody, capturing drinks, shooting in a restaurant, shooting outdoors, shooting action and capturing headshots.

 Skip the trial and error method and learn to shoot like a pro right away.
-Too, it includes access to a private group just for students enrolled in the course to get help, feedback on images and to connect with other awesome food photographers.
+Joining means you also have access to a private group just for enrolled course members to get help, feedback on images and to connect with other awesome food photographers.
+Plus Joanie holds monthly Open Office Hours meetings on Zoom to answer questions and discuss hot topics in the world of food photography.
 We can’t wait to see you rock your lights!